KingOfMath/CS4160-BlockChain-Syscoin/README.md

 ### 3)Consensus Script Check

 ### 4)Finalize Check
+This final check removes conflicting transactions from the mempool, deletes duplicate inputs from an asset allocation transaction, stores transaction in memory and trims mempool.

 ### 5)Accept Transaction in MemPool
 This part mainly decides when we accept a transaction.